Live Updates arrow

 Sewer diversion

 If one of our sewers runs near your planned works, you may need to divert or change it.
-Here we’ll take you through the process of applying for a sewer diversion (Section S185 or D185) .
+Here, we’ll take you through the process of applying for a sewer diversion.

 background

-Depending on the type of sewer and your works, you may be able to carry out the diversion (Developer-led diversion D185), or we may have to do it (Southern Water-led diversion S185).
-The legal and financial details will be vary depending upon who is carrying out the work.
+Depending on the type of sewer and your works, you may be able to carry out the diversion, or we may have to do it.
+The legal and financial details will differ depending upon who is carrying out the work.

-Once we receive your application, we’ll review your proposal and let you know the best design options for the sewer diversion.
+Once we receive your application, we’ll review your proposal and advise on the best design options for the sewer diversion.

 • Your project involves a non-critical sewer

-A sewer is classed as non-critical if it is less than 225m in diameter or less than 3 meters deep
+A sewer is classed as non-critical if it is less than 255m in diameter and less than 3 meters deep.

 • It's within your boundary